-Cats and dogs: treatment and prevention of flea infestations caused by Ctenocephalides spp. for one month following a single administration.
+- Treatment and prevention of flea infestations caused by Ctenocephalides spp. for one month following a single administration.
 This is as a result of the adulticidal, larvicidal and ovicidal properties of the product.
 The product is ovicidal for 3 weeks after administration.
 Through a reduction in the flea population, monthly treatment of pregnant and lactating animals will also aid in the prevention of flea infestations in the litter up to seven weeks of age.
-The product can be used as part of a treatment strategy for flea-allergy dermatitis and through its ovicidal and larvicidal action may aid in the control of existing environmental flea infestations in areas to which the animal has access.
+The product can be used as part of a treatment strategy for flea allergy dermatitis and through its ovicidal and larvicidal action may aid in the control of existing environmental flea infestations in areas to which the animal has access.

-Cats: treatment of biting lice infestations (Felicola subrostratus).
+- Treatment of biting lice infestations (Felicola subrostratus

-Dogs: treatment of biting lice infestations (Trichodectes canis).
+- Treatment of biting lice infestations (Trichodectes canis)

-Dogs: treatment of sarcoptic mange (caused by S. scabiei).
+- Treatment of sarcoptic mange (caused by Sarcoptes scabiei)

 Changes since initial authorisation of medicine